Andy Martin (footballer, born 1980): Career

 Martin was educated at Corpus Christi High School in Cardiff.
-He was a proficient sportsman who excelled in basketball and track and field, and captained the school's Rugby team (which also included future Newport RFC prop Dai Pattison (highly successful rugby player) and Telford Tigers' ice hockey forward Joe Miller) to the final of the Welsh National Schools Competition in May 1996.
-However, it was in football that he came to prominence after he was selected for the Wales Under-19s that year, and was spotted by a scout from Crystal Palace, of whom he was an avid supporter in his school days.
+In 1996, he was selected for the Wales Under-19s, and was spotted by a scout from Crystal Palace.

 A year later, Martin began his career as a trainee at Crystal Palace, turning professional in the 1997 close season, making his debut on 3 April 1999, playing in Palace's 1–0 win away to Norwich City.
 He made two further appearances at the end of that season.
 He was a regular squad member the following season, although played only 18 times.
 He did however score two goals for Palace that season, the first coming on 26 December 1999 as Palace lost 2–1 away to Charlton Athletic and the second on 5 February 2000 as Palace lost 2–1 away to Wolverhampton Wanderers.

 Martin found himself out of favour in the 2000–01 season, playing just once for Palace, in a 0–0 draw at home to Tranmere Rovers in the League Cup when he came on as substitute for Fan Zhiyi with just four minutes of extra-time remaining.
 This was to be his final first team appearance for Palace.